Feb 15th Thee results of a scientific research are published at:

 The healthy brain inhibits the millions of stimuli it receives from the senses and from its own thoughts.

-Brain structures such as the brainstem, thalamus (with various nuclei for specific stimuli), thalamic reticular nucleus (TRN), basal ganglia, pituitary gland, amygdala and cerebral cortex, especially the (prefrontal cortex) of the frontal lobe, play a role in attenuating stimuli in healthy brains.
+Brain structures such as the brainstem, thalamus (with various nuclei for specific stimuli), thalamic reticular nucleus (TRN), basal ganglia, pituitary gland, amygdala, insula (insular lesions) and cerebral cortex, especially the (prefrontal cortex) of the frontal lobe, play a role in attenuating stimuli in healthy brains.

 Stimuli transfer involves the large brain cells (neurons) and intermediate cells (interneurons) and neurotransmitters: glycine, glutamate and GABA + serotonin must all cooperate undamaged in filtering.
 GABA to inhibit and glutamate and others to pass on stimuli.